-Jr/Sr High teachers: Please e-mail the office the names of the students attending the field trip so they can forward it to other teachers and staff members (Jr/Sr high).
+Jr/Sr High teachers: Please email the office the names of the students attending the field trip so they can forward it to other teachers and staff members (Jr/Sr high).
+Please make the cafeteria aware if students will not be eating at school on that day.

-Elementary teachers: Please make cafeteria aware if students will not be eating at school on that day.
+Elementary teachers: Please make the cafeteria aware if students will not be eating at school on that day.